 This course gives an opportunity to meet others in a similar situation, find out strategies to help, discuss how being breathless affects people and receive support and advice for coping.
 The course covers understanding of how breathing works and skills to bring episodes of breathlessness under control.
 A carer may attend with a patient if considered helpful.

 The Men’s Space group provides the opportunity for males to meet others in a similar situation.
 The ethos of the group is of care, support and a sense of fun, humour and enjoyment.
-The group meets fortnightly for 10 sessions and enjoys activities such as talks from a range of guest speakers, visits to local places of interest and some relaxing social time.
+The group meets weekly for 6 sessions and enjoys activities such as talks from a range of guest speakers, visits to local places of interest and some relaxing social time.

 Therapeutic, creative and fulfilling – share stories based on memories, images and personal experiences to help express feelings, thoughts and emotions.
 Build a personal history of your life experiences to take away with you.

 A variety of painting and craft courses.
 Take time out, relax, be creative and learn new skills.
 The timetable is variable and covers: exploring different painting techniques and a variety of arts and crafts; courses on card making, jewellery making, felting techniques as well as the occasional flower arranging classes